MicrosoftDocs/windows-itpro-docs/windows/configuration/store/find-aumid.md

 ---
 title: Find the Application User Model ID of an installed app
-description: Learn how to find the Application User Model ID (AUMID) of the appications installed on a Windows device. ms.topic: how-to ms.date: 02/06/2024
+description: Learn how to find the Application User Model ID (AUMID) of the applications installed on a Windows device. ms.topic: how-to ms.date: 02/06/2024
 ---